 Yes.
-Our annual Awana Grand Prix date is November 14, 2018.
+Our annual Awana Grand Prix date is TBD.
 Cars can also be purchased at the check-in tables leading up to the Grand Prix.
 The cost per car this year is $10 and includes registration for your child and family to participate in the event as well as dinner and dessert.

 Our Awana club also participates in the Awana Bible quizzing (held within our Awana program) and Awana Games (held at CCU).
 Dates and times to be announced.

 At the end of the year, we will host a special end of the year ceremony which will involve the entire club from Puggles through our C-Track clubbers and their families.
-This will be held on Wednesday May 8, 2019.
+The date for this event is TBD.